IsaacWoods/poplar/book/kernel/debugging.md

 # Debugging the kernel
-Kernels can be difficult to debug - this page tries to collect useful techniques for debugging kernels in general, and also any Pebble specific things that might be useful.
+Kernels can be difficult to debug - this page tries to collect useful techniques for debugging kernels in general, and also any Poplar specific things that might be useful.

 ### Using GDB
 Firstly, start GDB with (this is just an example, alter e.g. paths as needed):
 ```
-tools/rust_gdb -q "build/Pebble/fat/kernel.elf" -ex "target remote :1234"
+tools/rust_gdb -q "build/Poplar/fat/kernel.elf" -ex "target remote :1234"
 ```
 Note that the `rust_gdb` script is used instead of invoking GDB directly - this installs various plugins to make life easier.